 I had the idea of Clay pot Cooking (mud pot) for a long time.
 But due to some reason or other it was getting postponed.

 Finally the day came when I with my husband and son went to a pottery shop in the outskirts of the city.
 "So here we are in the ruins of Harappa to buy a pot", my husband joked.
 I could literally see a tradition of making pots at its brink of extinction.

 The shop looked more like a house and it had a distinct smell of clay.
 Pots were everywhere around us, even on the top of the roof, some well rounded and some broken.

 I took a lot of patience in choosing and analysing each and every pot he showed us.
 I finally chose a medium sized well rounded unglazed Clay pot.

 Advantages of Clay pot Cooking:

-1) Cooking in Clay pot retains the nutrition in the food as the steam stays within the pot.
+1) Clay pot is porous and heat circulate through the pot which retains the aroma and nutrition of food.
 I tried Keerai kadayal in Clay pot , and can smell the nice aroma and it was delicious as well.

 2) The food is cooked slowly and completely and no need to add extra fat or oil.
 In addition, this Slow cooking process retains all the nutrients of the food that we cook.

 3) You can cook almost anything in it and is even suitable for microwave.

-4) The Clay pot retains temperature for a longer time as compared to steel utensils and hence no need to transfer it to casserole for later use or over stuff your fridge with the leftover.
+4) The Clay pot retains temperature for a longer time as compared to steel utensils and hence no need to transfer it to casserole.

-5) Last but not least, it makes the food tasty comparing to cooking with other utensils.
+5) Last but not least, it makes the food tasty comparing to cooking in other utensils.